-This small, slender frog can be pink, gray, tan, or light brown and has a dark X on its back.
-This mark can be faint in light-colored frogs and dark on darker ones.
-A dark line runs across the top of the head between the eyes, and there are dark bars on the legs.
+The spring peeper is a small, slender frog with an X-shaped mark on its back.
+The general color can be pink, tan, light brown, or gray.
+The X-shaped mark may be very faint in light-colored frogs or dark on darker ones.
+A dark line runs across the top of the head and between the eyes, and there are dark bars on the legs.
 The belly is a plain cream color.
-The finger- and toetips have adhesive pads.
+The tips of fingers and toes have adhesive pads.

 Breeding occurs in fishless woodland ponds, temporary pools, water-filled ditches, or semipermanent, fishless swamps, especially if brush, branches, and rooted plants are standing in the water.

 Common in Missouri; this species needs access to ephemeral, swampy ponds and pools in woodlands and has become threatened in states where wetland habitat has shrunk.

 This species was previously classified as a treefrog (Hyla crucifer crucifer).
 Since then, laboratory analyses have shown that the spring peeper is actually a chorus frog (Pseudacris), so it was placed in that genus.
 At one time, two subspecies were generally recognized: southern spring peeper (Pseudacris crucifer bartramiana) and the northern spring peeper (Pseudacris crucifer crucifer), which occurred in Missouri.
 Genetic information no longer supports the recognition of the two subspecies.